AparokshaUI/adwaita-swift/Documentation/Reference/structs/InspectorWrapper.md

 # `InspectorWrapper`

-A widget which executes a custom code on the GTUI widget when being created.
+A widget which executes a custom code on the GTUI widget when being created and updated.

 ## Properties
 ### `modify`